fbpx

 For Parades: Oaxaca City

-When visiting Oaxaca City, trying all the classic local foods, including mole and sipping on mezcal in a downtown mezcalerías, is a must.
+When visiting Oaxaca City, trying all the classic local foods, including mole and sipping on mezcal in downtown mezcalerías, is a must.
 Pop into Mezcaleria in Situ, where the staff will teach you everything there is to know about this smoky spirit.

 For An Artsy Take: San Miguel de Allende

 Once a sleepy colonial town, San Miguel de Allende has exploded as a vibrant, artsy community.
 The charming cobblestone streets, farm-to-table movement, and baroque architecture create an intoxicating mix.
+Not to mention, the luxury hotels in San Miguel de Allende are among the best in Mexico!

-Wine Tasting In Valle De Guadalupe Mexico
+Wine being poured for woman during wine tasting in Valle De Guadalupe Mexico

 For R&R With Wine: Valle de Guadalupe